2469488573/Code-for-paper-A-Novel-DP-Air-Sea-Flux-Algorithm-Integrated-in-CAS-ESM/README.md

-This repository contains the code and data for the article "A new Air-sea flux algorithm based on deep learning and its application in Earth System Model".
+This repository contains the code and data for the article "A Novel Algorithm for Air-Sea Flux Calculation Based on Deep Learning Integrated into CAS-ESM".

 # Part One: Python Model Training Code (lhfDPL.py)
 This program represents the Torch part of a TBF instance program.